-Here I develop a mathematical model determining how the optimal pollinator or set of pollinators for a plant population changes as a function of floral abundance.
-The model measures the proportion of pollen grains produced by a single flower of the focal species (hereafter focal flower) that reaches conspecific stigmas.
-In the model, this value is influenced by the interaction of several pollination processes-pollen removal and carryover, intra- and interspecific competition for pollinator visitation, and interspecific pollen transfer that are linked to floral abundance, as described above.
-In the mathematical model, I treat pollinators as functional groups of pollinator species with similar attributes (morphology, behaviour) that produce similar selection on flowers (e.g. different species of hummingbirds, large-bodied bees) (Fenster et al. 2004).
-The model assumes that flowers are distributed homogeneously in space (i.e., that flowers of the same are not more likely to be near one another).
-The model therefore does not consider the potential for facilitation among species sharing the same pollinators, although facilitation is expected to beneficiate rarer species (Rathcke 1983; Steven et al. 2003; Essenberg 2012), contributing to the predicted increase in quantity limitation with abundance.
+Here I develop a mathematical model which determines how the optimal pollinator or set of pollinators for a plant population changes as a function of floral abundance.
+The model measures the proportion of pollen grains produced by a single flower of the focal species (hereafter 'focal flower') that reaches conspecific stigmas.
+This value is influenced by the interaction of several pollination processes that are linked to floral abundance (described above): pollen removal and carryover, intra- and interspecific competition for pollinator visitation, and interspecific pollen transfer.
+By tracking pollen fate, the mathematical model explicitly determines the pollination system maximizing male reproductive success.
+However, selection through either male and female function is expected to reach the same solution in terms of optimal pollination system as long as pollen receipt and export are limiting and are governed by the same variables for each sex (i.e. pollinator identity and abundance).

+In the model, I treat pollinators as functional groups of pollinator species with similar attributes (morphology, behaviour) that produce similar selection on flowers (e.g. different species of hummingbirds, large-bodied bees) (Fenster et al. 2004).
+The model assumes that flowers are distributed homogeneously in space (i.e., flowers of the same species are not more likely to be near one another).
+Variation in floral abundance in the model is therefore the result of variation in the abundance of the focal plant species rather than variation in the number of flowers produced per individual of the focal species.
+By assuming homogeneous spatial distribution, the model does not consider the potential for facilitation among species sharing the same pollinators, although facilitation is expected to benefit rarer species (Rathcke 1983; Steven et al. 2003; Essenberg 2012), contributing to the predicted increase in quantity limitation with abundance-i.e. facilitation should reinforce the predictions from the conceptual model.